 Jude says every one of God’s people is “loved by God the Father, and is being kept safe for Jesus Christ’s return” (1:1).
-By the time Jude wrote this, Christians were getting persecuted and killed by Jews and Romans alike.
-How do you think Jude’s readers took this part of Jude’s greeting?
+By the time Jude wrote this statement, Christians were getting persecuted and killed by Jews and Romans alike.
+How do you think Jude’s readers took this part of his greeting?

-Jude repeats a frequent theme in 1, 2 Peter: watch out for frauds in church.
+Jude repeats a frequent theme in 1 and 2 Peter: Watch out for frauds in church.
 Like Peter, he says these bad people were “condemned long before their time” (1:4).
 Peter put it this way: “Condemnation and destruction have been wide awake since ancient times, waiting for them” (2 Peter 2:3).
-Both might sound like God has predetermined everything, and that he condemned the frauds even before they were born.
+Both might sound like God has predetermined everything and condemned the frauds even before they were born.
 How do you react to that?

 Some might wonder if Jude copied from Peter or the other way around.
 That’s because Jude, again like Peter, warns that God punishes sinful people.
-Like Peter, he also illustrates his point by saying God “punished angels” (1:6; see 2 Peter 2:4), “Sodom and Gomorrah” (1:7, see 2 Peter 2:5).
+Like Peter, he also illustrates his point by saying God “punished angels” (1:6; see 2 Peter 2:4) and “Sodom and Gomorrah” (1:7; see 2 Peter 2:5).
 How do you react to the similarities?

 Why do you think Jude, like Peter, listed scenes from the Bible and Jewish traditions about God punishing sinners (1:5-7)?

 Jude cites a story from outside the Bible when he refers to “Michael the archangel and the devil getting into an argument over who was going to take the body of Moses” (1:9).
-Would you consider that as evidence that Jews had a Bible larger than they do now?
+Would you consider that story as evidence that Jews had a Bible larger than they do now?
+Why or why not?